BlakeFrei/campaign-learn.en/help/acs/administrating/control-panel/adding-ssl-certificates.md

 ---
-title: Adding SSL Certificates seo-title:Adding SSL Certificates
+title: Adding SSL Certificates
-description: The Control Panel lets you manage the subdomains that you delegated to Adobe Campaign.
-You can view your subdomains, as well as request renewal of their certificates.
+description: Adobe Campaign Control Panel allows you to add SSL certificates to secure your subdomains.
 feature: SSL Certificates
 topics: Control Panel
-kt: KT-3379
+kt: KT-4219
 doc-type: feature video
 activity: use
 team: PM
 ---

-#Adding SSL Certificates
+# Adding SSL Certificates

+Adobe Campaign Control Panel allows you to add SSL certificates to secure your subdomains.
 Adding SSL certificates requires three steps:

 ## 1. Generate Certificate Signing Requests (CSR)

-THe Certificate Signing Request is required for the purchase of a SSL certificate.
+The Certificate Signing Request is required for the purchase of a SSL certificate.
 I needs to be generated for the instance and the subdomains you are planning to secure.

  The video below describes how to generate the Certificate Signing Request (CSR) in Control Panel.